herryroby/turbo-starter/PROJECT_PLAN.md

 ---

-### Phase 2: Data & GraphQL Layer (100% Completed)
+### Phase 2: Data & REST Layer (100% Completed)

-**Objective:** Define the data structure, implement security policies, and set up the GraphQL API layer for data fetching and mutations.
+**Objective:** Define the data structure, implement security policies, and set up the REST API layer for data fetching and mutations.

 **Summary of Achievements:**

 - ✅ **Switched to Supabase Cloud:** Shifted the entire workflow from a local Docker setup to a dedicated Supabase Cloud project, resolving numerous environment inconsistencies.
 - ✅ **Unified Database Schema:** Consolidated all individual migration files into a single, comprehensive bootstrap script (`001-bootstrap.sql`) in `supabase/migrations/`.
 This script successfully set up all required tables, functions, and policies in the cloud.
 - ✅ **Robust Row-Level Security (RLS):** Implemented and verified multi-tenancy RLS policies.
-- ✅ **Secure GraphQL Introspection:** Configured the correct permissions (`GRANT USAGE`, `GRANT SELECT`) and a restrictive RLS policy (`USING (false)`) for the `anon` role.
-This allows GraphQL Codegen to securely introspect the schema without exposing any data.
-- ✅ **Successful GraphQL Codegen:** After resolving schema, permission, and query issues, the `pnpm gen:graphql` command executed successfully.
 - ✅ **Stable Apollo Client Integration:** Successfully integrated Apollo Client with Next.js 15 (App Router & Turbopack) after resolving complex runtime and build errors.
 The setup now correctly uses `@apollo/client-integration-nextjs` for stable client-side data fetching.
 - ✅ **Build & Runtime Errors Resolved:** The successful codegen and stable Apollo setup have resolved all critical build and runtime errors, enabling a smooth development workflow.

 ---

+### Phase 2.5: Migration from GraphQL to REST (Completed)

+**Objective:** Migrate the application's data layer from GraphQL (Apollo Client) to a RESTful architecture using Supabase's built-in REST API and TanStack Query for client-side state management.
+This aligns with the project's original core technology stack and best practices for a Next.js and Supabase setup.

+**Rules Applied:** `REST API`, `TanStack Query`, `Clean Architecture`, `Dependency Cleanup`

+**Summary of Actions:**

+- ✅ **Analyzed and Removed Dependencies**: All GraphQL-related packages (`@apollo/client`, `graphql`, codegen tools) were identified and removed from both the root and `apps/web` `package.json` files.
+- ✅ **Refactored Tenant Module**: The Tenants module was fully migrated from Apollo Client to use server actions for data fetching and TanStack Query (`useMutation`) for client-side mutations (create, update, delete).
+- ✅ **Integrated TanStack Query**: Installed and configured TanStack Query with a `QueryProvider` in the root layout.
+- ✅ **Cleaned Up Configuration**: Removed the `ApolloWrapper`, all related client setup code in `apps/web/lib/apollo`, and the root `codegen.ts` file.
+- ✅ **Verified Functionality**: The complete CRUD lifecycle for tenants was tested and confirmed to be working correctly.
+- ⏳ **Pending Documentation**: The `README.md` still needs to be updated to reflect the new REST architecture.

+---

 ### Phase 3: Core ERP Modules (In Progress)

 **Objective:** Begin development of the core ERP features, starting with a basic dashboard to display user and tenant information.

-**Prequisites:**

-- [] Follow the guide at <https://github.com/apollographql/apollo-client-integrations/tree/main/packages/nextjs>.
-Use `@apollo/client-integration-nextjs` instead of `@apollo/client-nextjs-experimental-ssr`.

 **Next Steps:**